Do you judge a book by its cover? What about its color?

 How to choose a color for your book genre

 Now let’s learn what colors people typically associate with specific genres.
-Here we will combine the knowledge of color psychology and cover design in different genres.
+Here, we will combine the knowledge of color psychology and cover design in different genres.

 When choosing a color palette, take into account the following details:

-- the individual’s assessment of the harmony in colors based on a specific object ( e.g., green makes sense as the color of grass, but not human skin);
+- The individual’s assessment of the harmony in colors based on a specific object (e.g., green makes sense as the color of grass, but not human skin)

-- do not use more than three dominant colors on the book cover;
+- Do not use more than three dominant colors on the book cover.

 Non-fiction: blue, yellow (or golden), orange, and sometimes red